Bushwick Inlet Park

-Bushwick Inlet Park is a public park in the Williamsburg neighborhood of Brooklyn, New York City.
-The park currently consists of two non-contiguous sections along the East River and is eventually planned to reach into Greenpoint at Quay Street.
-The park is named for the nearby Bushwick Inlet, which it is planned to encompass upon completion.
+Bushwick Inlet Park is a public park in the Williamsburg and Greenpoint neighborhoods of Brooklyn, New York City.
+Located along the East River, the park is named for the nearby Bushwick Inlet, which it is planned to encompass upon completion.

 Bushwick Inlet was originally at the mouth of Bushwick Creek, which was fed by two tributaries in Williamsburg.
 The site of the present-day park was used by manufacturing businesses in the mid-19th century, especially the Brooklyn Eastern District Terminal.
 By the late 19th century, Bushwick Creek had been used as a sewage outflow from the surrounding area.
 The creek itself was infilled through various stages, and the infill operations were completed by 1913.
 Plans for Bushwick Inlet Park were devised in 2005, during the rezoning of a 175-block area in Greenpoint and Williamsburg.
 However, acquisition of the land took several years and cost tens of millions of dollars.
 The city was able to complete the purchase of the land for the proposed park in 2016, after years of negotiations.

 The park has opened in stages, beginning with a series of soccer and football fields, which opened in 2010, and a community center, which opened in 2013.
 The community center, which also houses offices for the New York City Department of Parks and Recreation, includes features intended to be environmentally sustainable, such as a sloping green roof, solar panels, and geothermal heating.
 In 2022, an elevated lawn opened on the site of a former pop-up park between North 11th and North 12th Streets.
+An additional parcel opened in 2026.